 "They say once the bell has been rung, it's been rung," says David Lynch cryptically, his pale blue eyes staring fixedly past my right shoulder, out over the pristine panorama of Paris visible from the top floor of the Fondation Cartier gallery.

 © David Lynch Photo © Thomas Salva / Lumento

 Massive Attack transformed British music in the 1990s - and now they are fundraising for Palestine.

 In the 19070s, Patti Smith revolutionised rock'n'roll.
 Now, she tells Alice O'Keeffe, her priorities have changed.

-Alice’s first novel, On the Up, will be out in October, published by Coronet.
+Alice’s first novel, On the Up, will be published on 14th November 2019 by Coronet.
 She writes for publications including the Guardian, Observer and New Statesman.
 Represented by Kerry Glencorse at Susanna Lea Associates.